emqx/cloud-docs/en_US/faq/normal_b.md

 ## How do I connect my own services to the MQTT service via local network when I have built a VPC peer-to-peer connection?

 If you need an internal network connection to the professional deployment, you can purchase [Internal Load Balancers](../vas/intranet-lb.md) to achieve that.
-It'a [Value Added Service](../vas/vas-intro.md) provided by us.
+It'a add-on service provided by us.

 ## Is API supported？